LinkedIn debuts new desktop version with chatbots, new search and more

 Private messaging has always been a big part of how people connect and communicate on LinkedIn, and here it looks like the company is making some big changes to grow that channel even more.
 You can now chat on your home screen through a pop-up window, rather than going to a separate place that moves you away from your main page (this it seems is also designed to keep more audience on that feed).
 And now, LinkedIn is introducing its own form of chatbots to suggest things to talk about to “break the ice” with people.
 It will also suggest people you can chat with at companies if you really aren’t even at the ice-breaking point.

-The feed itself is going to be filled with significantly more algorithms to suggest content to you — both organic and sponsored, “native” content — a new ad unit that it seems LinkedIn is hoping to expand.
+The feed itself is going to be filled with significantly more algorithms to suggest content to you — both organic and sponsored, “native” content — a new ad unit that LinkedIn is hoping to expand.
+Among the organic content, you’ll be seeing more suggestions of people to follow, as well as more content from influencers alongside news curated by LinkedIn itself and its editorial team.

+As we’ve described before, LinkedIn’s approach to news in this new version appears to be aimed at getting more people to visit and stay on its site for longer, for more than just updates on its professional network, but a place where you might go to look for news that’s relevant to your work life, and to life.
+This will now include breaking news alerts and a whole set of actions that will come alongside them: supplemental links to learn more; people on LinkedIn who are connected to you and relevant to the story; and links to relevant Influencer posts.

+All this seems to be a direct descendant of the news aggregation services that LinkedIn picked up by way of its 2013 acquisition of Pulse.
+Since then, LinkedIn has been making a lot of updates and integrations between Pulse and the bigger network, but to be honest I’ve never been too sure about just how much traffic comes and reads the LinkedIn news feed.
+That’s something that LinkedIn wants to change, of course, as looks to bring in more revenue through advertising (more on that below).

 On top of this, there will now be new search features, focused on a universal search box that lets you search by people, jobs, companies, groups and schools.